 Aarhus University and the Royal Library in Aarhus have developed a model agreement for research collaboration and associated guidelines.

-Most Danish research institutions have also gained experience in entering into collaborations with industry, public authorities and other organisations.
+Today, most Danish research institutions have considerable experience in entering into collaborations with companies, public authorities and other organisations.
 See also:

 University of Copenhagen (UCPH)